 - Criminal Sentencing is not cut and dry, just because the statutes on Criminal Sentencing say that you can be punished in a specific way doesn’t mean you actually will be punished.

-- An honest review of the Criminal Sentencing for your case requires a lawyer who has been practicing law for many years.
+- An honest review of the Criminal Sentencing for your case requires an attorney who has been practicing law for many years.
 Without the experience to actually see these cases play out in the criminal justice system, it’s incredibly difficult, if not impossible to have an idea on what to expect in criminal sentencing for your case.

-- Do not hire a non-criminal lawyer to handle your criminal law case.
-This is seen where a friend of the family, who happens to be a lawyer, is used.
+- Do not hire a non-criminal attorney to handle your criminal law case.
+This is seen where a friend of the family, who happens to be an attorney, is used.
 DO NOT do this.
-Unless the lawyer has litigated thousands of criminal cases it’s doubtful they can give you sufficient advice and realistic expectations of your case.
+Unless the attorney has litigated thousands of criminal cases it’s doubtful they can give you sufficient advice and realistic expectations of your case.
 It’s also unlikely that they will know the difference between a good offer and a bad offer.
 Criminal Sentencing involves your life, go with someone who has the experience to get you through the system.

 - Criminal Sentencing involves many factors.
-Without an actual sit down with an experienced lawyer you can’t possibly expect to even come close to guessing what your sentencing will be.
+Without an actual sit down with an experienced attorney you can’t possibly expect to even come close to guessing what your sentencing will be.

 - Minimum mandatory sentences, PRR cases, and HFO cases can put a wrench in criminal sentencing.
 These are serious modifiers and should not be taken lightly.
-Talk to a lawyer so they can explain what these modifiers mean to you and your case.
+Talk to an attorney so they can explain what these modifiers mean to you and your case.